drmpf/pfodWebDesigner/README.md

 Provide this copyright is maintained.

 # Revisions
-Version 1.1.5 added init() of drawings
+Version 2.0.0 added support for Serial, BLE and HTTP code generation Version 1.1.5 added init() of drawings
 Version 1.1.4 added pfodMainDrawing.h to generated output files
 Version 1.1.3 drawing updates as response received and included dependent node packages and removed package install script from batch files